Explore a quieter section of the San Francisco waterfront on the sandy beach at Aquatic Park.

 Aquatic Park has a picturesque setting on the San Francisco waterfront, with a lagoon and beach protected by the arc shaped arm of the Municipal Pier.

-Relax on the sandy beach, or take a breathtaking walk along the 1,400 foot Municipal Pier.
+Relax on the sandy beach, or look out at the 1,400 foot Municipal Pier.
 Visit other nearby attractions, like the flotilla of historic ships at the Hyde Street Pier, the free Maritime Museum, and stunning Fort Mason.

 10 best things to do at Aquatic Park